-For many small brokers, load boards are the lifeline that connects their company to auto transporters.
-Load boards are essential for business in the 21st century and more load boards are popping up every day, with more and more smart features and benefits.
-Some load boards can even serve as an auto transport broker software for brokers.
+For many small brokers, load boards are the lifeline that connects auto transport drivers to their business.
+Load boards continue to be common essential tools for auto transport brokers, with more load boards popping up every day each with more features and benefits than the last.

-Say 6 different brokers post the same load on a load board, after buying the same lead list from the same lead broker - but only one of the six actually secured the contract.
-Only one broker in that group is legally posting this load, while the other 5 are promising access to a load they don't have.
-But most major load boards have no way to reprimand five of the six brokers who posted without a contract.
+Let’s say that six different brokers post the same load on a load board, after buying the same lead list from the same lead broker – but only one of the six actually secured the contract.
+Only one broker inf that group would be legally posting that load, while the other five are promising access to a load that they don’t actually have.
+The other brokers would be breaking the rules — however, most major load boards have no way of reprimanding them.

-"We need a load board that cares," an anonymous broker said.
-"We need a load board that takes the [BBB rated] F-rated companies and kicks them off and says, "When you get back up to a C-rating, give us a call."
+“We need a load board that cares,” the anonymous broker shared.
+“We need a load board that takes the [BBB rated] F-rated companies and kicks them off and says, “When you get back up to a C-rating, give us a call.”

 We need a load board that cares.
 We need a load board that takes the [BBB rated] F-rated companies and kicks them off.

-Regardless of their overall opinion of existing load boards, almost every broker thought that load boards need a more intricate rating system.
+Regardless of their overall opinion of existing load boards, nearly every broker believes that load boards need a more intricate rating system.
 In many cases, the two parties in a transaction (a broker or carrier) can only give a negative or positive rating to the business partner overall, without much nuance.

-This has a few problems: good carriers that work with few brokers don't get many ratings, and bad experiences change the reputation of an entire business (broker or carrier.)
+This results in good carriers who work with few brokers getting very little ratings, and bad experiences negatively changing the reputation of an entire business.

 One suggestion from a broker might surprise many carriers; one broker suggested that the freight also be rated by its relevance to market rate.
 If a load offer is low compared to market rate, the load should be labeled low rate.

-One suggestion from a broker might surprise many carriers; one anonymous broker suggested that the freight also be rated by its relevance to market rate.
+One anonymous broker suggested that freight should also be rated by its relevance to market rate.
 If a load offer is low compared to market rate, the load should be labeled low rate.
 Or good rate or fair rate.
 This way, better paying brokers will rise to the top of the list and low-balling brokers will be forced to raise prices to meet market rate.

-Carriers have to submit proof of insurance to many load boards to prove they are able to carry cars.
-But the system is easily gamed - for instance, a carrier can activate insurance for 30 days, submit it to a load board and then cancel the insurance.
-Because the load board does not regularly check on insurance, it's possible for carriers to get away with outdated insurance.
+Carriers must submit proof of insurance to load boards in order to prove that they are able to be auto transport drivers.
+But the system is easily gamed – for instance, a carrier can activate insurance for 30 days, submit it to a load board, and then cancel the insurance.
+Because the load board does not regularly check on insurance, it’s possible for carriers to get away with outdated insurance.